 Sealants provide resistance to wear and tear and also highly dirt and dust repellent.
 If your stone has been selected for a bathroom environment or for external areas where water repellency is required you can selected a sealer to provide this additional protection.

 Some protective treatments will also bring out the natural beauty your slate by enhancing the natural colours, veins and patterns, we recommend you select your most preferred finish and protective requirement before purchasing your sealant.
 We recommend the most effective sealer for all of our stones, just refer to each product page.

-Before sealing commences, we recommend that the stone is cleaned with warm soapy water or Grout Stain Remover as this will remove general dirt and dust from the riven areas and pores.
+Before sealing commences, we recommend that the stone is cleaned with warm soapy water or Grout Stain Remover (please don't use grout stain remover on acid sensitive surfaces such as Limestone) as this will remove general dirt and dust from the riven areas and pores.
 It is important to ensure that all areas are clean and dry otherwise dirt and damp will be sealed in.

 The recommended sealant should also be applied 24 hours after grouting.
 Firstly cleaning all grout residue from the surface of the stone, otherwise the grout will be sealed in.